offlinesec/offlinesec-client/README.md

 * For single system mode (offlinesec_sap_notes) VBS automation for ABAP system is available
 * The implementation status and progress status from the SNOTE transaction (if the note was downloaded to the system)
 * The info about available workaround and public exploits for security notes
+* You can register some exclusions for SAP notes (in case of false positives or workaround implementations)
 * SLA violation for system patching if the note was released a long time ago (need to set SLA rules)
+* Information about patching progress (historical data from previous scans)
 * the API to integrate with SIEM or VM is already available

 Anonymised on the client side (the info doesn't leave your laptop):